Aihab1/BHU-Team9/README.md

 **Functionalities of the project:**
 - User scan search different stocks based on the symbols and view the chart.
 - Users can view the history of their searches.
-- Users have the ability to switch between OHLC, Candlestick charts, Colored Bar, Vertex Line and Hollow Candle.
+- Users have the ability to switch between OHLC, Candlestick charts, Bar charts and Vertex Line.
 ## Tech Stack

 **Client:** HTML, CSS, React.js